 Insert another Madison Bar on the other side of the electrical box with the long end of the Madison Bar pointing in the opposite direction of the first Madison Bar.
 Push the box in with the large flat head screwdriver and bend the metal tabs over.
 Pinch the tabs tightly with needle nose or with long nose pliers.

-Once the Madison Bars are fully in place, the electrical box should be very snug against the wall.
+When installing an electrical outlet box using Madison Bars, once the Madison Bars are fully in place, the electrical box should be very snug against the wall.
 It should not be loose.
 Note how the upper and lower screw hole tabs on the box are set back into the wall slightly.
 Inside the rear of the box is the bare copper ground wire attached to the metal box using a 10/32 screw.

 After the box is secure you can adjust it for straightness by lightly tapping it with a screwdriver and your pliers.